rebackjoseph28/IMU_Demo_v2/README.md

 LiPo Battery   | https://www.adafruit.com/product/1578
 Battery Charger| https://www.adafruit.com/product/4410

-Another thing you might want to consider purchasing is a cheap wifi router, which will be elaborated on further later.
+Another thing you might want to consider purchasing is a cheap Wi-Fi router, which will be elaborated on further later.

 ## Setup ##
 The main requirement to get the code working is setting up PlatformIO for VSCode.
 Ardunio's IDE stopped support for writing multiple files to an ESP32, so this is how we get around that.